Houston, Texas defense attorney Neal Davis explains why consulting a law firm is vital if you've been charged with a crime, regardless of guilt.

 If you have been charged with a crime for which you are innocent, you still need a skilled criminal defense lawyer such as Neal Davis to help you.

 Neal Davis has almost two decades of experience dealing with prosecutors and police.
 He has often persuaded police not to file charges.
 He has often persuaded prosecutors, when charges already have been filed, to drop such charges and dismiss the case.

-Contact the Neal Davis Law Firm today for your free case review.
+Contact the Neal Davis Law Firm today for your case review.